Nazem Kadri Game Preview: Flames vs. Stars

 Kadri Stats vs. the Stars

-- On defense, the Stars are one of the stingiest squads in the league, allowing 49 goals in total (2.7 per game) which ranks seventh.
+- On defense, the Stars are one of the stingiest units in the league, conceding 56 goals in total (2.8 per game) which ranks sixth.

 |2023-2024 Season